anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * [Glue studio workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/71b5bdcf-7eb1-4549-b851-66adc860cd04/en-US)
 * [Glue workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/aaaabcab-5e1e-4bff-b604-781a804763e1/en-US)

-Glue is a serverless service that discovers and connects to diverse data sources (S3 data lakes, RDS, Redshift, most othe SQL databases) and manage your data in a centralized *data catalog* or Hive metastore, which is a persistent metadata store composed of many tables.
+Glue is a serverless service that discovers and connects to diverse data sources (S3 data lakes, RDS, Redshift, most other SQL databases, DynamoDB) and manage your data in a centralized *data catalog* or Hive metastore, which is a persistent metadata store composed of many tables.
 You can visually create, run, and monitor ETL pipelines to load data into your data lakes.
 Also, you can immediately search and query cataloged data using Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.

 Hive is a service for running sql-like queries from EMR. the Data catalog can serve as a Hive metastore, and also, you can import a hive metastore into glue.